Aykut5645/react-weather-app/README.md

 - **location-Based Weather:** Retrieves weather data for 5 days based on your current location.
 > ***!!!
 Please pay attention to this important information***
-> Since the OpenWeatherMap forecast5 endpoint provides data in 3-hour intervals for 5 days, and I need to display the weather for 5 days, I've implemented the following data processing:
+> Since the OpenWeatherMap forecast5 endpoint, which is a paid feature, provides data in 3-hour intervals for 5 days, and I need to display the weather for 5 days, I've implemented the following data processing:
 >
 > I filtered this data to show the weather for each day around noon (12:00 PM) to midnight, giving you a snapshot of daily conditions.
 >